kpwhri/public_vdw_assets/README.md

 Purpose: Allocates tumors int CancerSchema according to AJCC 6 and 7 definitions.
 Inputs: The VDW Tumor file, start dates, and end dates.
-Output(s): The ouput dataset contains the tumor table for time period of interest with 2 additional variables CancerSchemaAjcc7thEdition, and CancerSchemaAjcc6thEdition.
+Output(s):The ouput dataset contains the tumor table for time period of interest with 2 additional variables CancerSchemaAjcc7thEdition, and CancerSchemaAjcc6thEdition.

 #### Parameters